derekatdwtech/tutorials/README.md

 # Hello Jesse.

-Jesses this is a README file for source control repostiory.
+Jesse this is a README file for source control repostiory.
 You can see information about the code here if someone takes the time to write one.

 These files have a special language called **markdown**.
 Markdown is merely a way to style the words.
 For example, you'll notice I bolded the word *markdown* I did this by wrapping the word markdown with two asterisks (**).
 You'll notice the word above is italicized.
 I did that using only a single asterisk.
 You can see the syntax simply by opejing this file in a text editor.